embesozzi/keycloak-openfga-workshop/README.md

 </p>

 * Core:

-    * Keycloak (A) is responsible for handling the authentication with the standard OpenID Connect and is managing the user access with his Role Model
+    * Keycloak is responsible for handling the authentication with the standard OpenID Connect and manages user access with its Role Model.

-    * Keycloak is configure with a custom extension (B) [keycloak-openfga-event-listener](https://github.com/embesozzi/keycloak-openfga-event-listener) which listens to the Keycloak events (User Role Assignment, Role to Role Assignment, etc), parses this event into an OpenFGA tuple based on the [Keycloak Authz Schema](openfga/keycloak-authorization-model.json) and publishes the event to Kakfa Cluster (C)
+    * Keycloak is configured with a new custom extension :rocket: [keycloak-openfga-event-publisher](https://github.com/embesozzi/keycloak-openfga-event-publisher) which listens to the Keycloak events (User Role Assignment, Role to Role Assignment, etc), parses this event into an OpenFGA tuple based on the [Keycloak Authorization Schema](model.dsl) and publishes them to OpenFGA over HTTP.

-    * Kakfa OpenFGA Consumer (D) that using the OpenFGA SDK will publish the tuples to the OpenFGA Solution

-    * OpenFGA (E) is responsible for applying fine-grained access control.
-The OpenFGA service answers authorization checks by determining whether a relationship exists between an object and a user
+    * OpenFGA is responsible for applying fine-grained access control.
+The OpenFGA service answers authorization checks by determining whether a relationship exists between an object and a user.
 * Other components
     * Store Web Application is integrated with Keycloak by OpenID Connect
     * Store API is protected by OAuth 2.0 and it utilizes the OpenFGA SDK for FGA

-So far we don’t have an official Java SDK OpenFGA client to publish the authorization tuples.
-This is why I decided to use an Apache Kafka cluster for managing the events.
-Nevertheless, the extension is prepared for the future to use an http client for publishing the events.

 # How to install?
 ## Prerequisites